dai-shi/react-tracked/website/docs/recipes.md

 The `useUpdate` simply returns the second item in a tuple returned by `useState` or `useReducer`.
-It can be extended as a custom hook.
+It can also be extended as a custom hook.

 ### useSafeDispatch